All 2 sample page(s) are viewable on-line.

 Members and Active Students need to sign-in to download this lesson's PDF for the complete lesson.

-Using the jazz standard Satin Doll to explore jazz chords on ukulele.
+A variation using the jazz standard Satin Doll to explore jazz chords on ukulele.

 A lot of the songs from the Great American Songbook have found their way into the jazz musician's and ukulele players repertoire and are a great source of more advanced chords and progressions.

-This lesson presents one way to play through the this classic standard using more advanced 4-part chords, commonly called jazz chords.
+This lesson presents one way to play through the this classic standard using more advanced 4-part chords, commonly called

 End of Lesson - Thanks, Hope You Enjoyed It!